 To be eligible for the Health Professions Loan Program, applicants must be enrolled full-time in the School of Pharmacy in the Bouvé College of Health Sciences.
 Additionally, students who would like to be considered for the Health Professions Loan Program must include parent income information when completing the FAFSA.
 These loans carry a 12-month grace period.
 Repayment on the loan is for a period of up to 10 years with a minimum $40 monthly payment.
 The loan may be prepaid at any time without penalty.

 Physician Assistant Loan

-The Physician Assistant Loan is awarded to full-time students in the graduate Physician Assistant program who demonstrate financial need after filing the FAFSA.
-The interest rate is fixed at 7 percent.
-Northeastern University is the lender, and repayment is made directly to Northeastern.
+The Physician Assistant Loan is awarded to full-time students in the graduate physician assistant program who demonstrate financial need after filing the FAFSA.
+The interest rate is fixed at 7%.
+Northeastern is the lender, and repayment is made directly to Northeastern.
 The loan amounts range from $1,000 to $3,000, depending upon the student’s financial need.
-Repayment begins one month after the student ceases to be enrolled full-time at Northeastern University.
+Repayment begins one month after the student ceases to be enrolled full-time at Northeastern.

 Federal Direct Graduate PLUS Loan

 Unlike Federal Direct Unsubsidized Loans, the Federal Direct Graduate PLUS Loan requires credit approval by the direct loan servicer.

 Students have up to 25 years to repay the Federal Direct Graduate PLUS Loan.
 The Federal Direct Graduate PLUS Loan can be consolidated with Federal Direct Unsubsidized and Perkins loans upon graduation.